zaufi/pytest-matcher/doc/cli.rst

 .. option:: --pm-save-patterns

-    Write the captured output to the expectation file instead of performing the test.
+    Save captured output to pattern files and skip the test.
-    This option helps collect the initial pattern and skips the test.
+    Use this option to collect initial content for future comparisons.